-March 29, 1865 - The final campaign of the Civil War began in Virginia when Union troops under General Ulysses S. Grant moved against the Confederate trenches around Petersburg, Va.
+March 29, 1865 - The final campaign of the Civil War, now known as the Appomattox Campaig, began in Virginia when Union troops under General Ulysses S. Grant moved against the Confederate trenches around Petersburg, Va.
 General Robert E. Lee’s outnumbered Rebels were soon forced to evacuate the city and begin a desperate race west.

 March 29, 1865 – During the Civil War, Major General Frederick Steele’s column reached Weatherford, Ala.

-March 29, 1882 - The Knights of Columbus organization was granted a charter by the State of Connecticut.
+March 29, 1882 - The Knights of Columbus organization was established when it was granted a charter by the State of Connecticut.

 March 29, 1886 – Dr. John Pemberton brewed the first batch of Coca-Cola in a backyard in Atlanta.